CyberFaraday/dockerSfSql/README.md

   `docker compose exec php /bin/bash`

-  8. For a simple PHP project, since the the Nginx server points to the "public" directory, so create a "public" directory in the "app" directory of your project working directory, this is where you will place your PHP files
+  8. For a simple PHP project, since the the Nginx server points to the "public" directory, so create a "public" directory in the "app" directory of your project working directory, this is where you will place your PHP files.

   9. For a Symfony project, Test the Symfony CLI :
   `symfony check:requirements`